If you’re like most people, you probably have a strong aversion to long flights – and who can blame you.

 The longest flight with stops is British Airways BA-16, which takes off from Sydney and lands in London, stopping at Singapore.

 This flight covers 17,016 km or 10,573 miles in 22 hours.

-What Aircraft Are Used for Very Long Flights?
+The Aircraft Used for Very Long Flights

 Airbus primarily provides these 3 planes for ultra long haul flights: